 - Have a real interest in assisting new students with their adjustment to college.

-- Demonstrate skills in communication, leadership, and organization -- especially facilitating discussions (Preferred: prior experience in working with university groups/clubs, or teaching, coaching or serving as an Orientation Leader).
+- Demonstrate skills in communication, leadership, and organization -- especially facilitating discussions (Preferred: prior experience in working with university groups/clubs, or teaching, coaching, etc.).

 - Have a thorough knowledge or demonstrated the desire to learn about Wright State University.